De-satellization of the Socialist Republic of Romania: Further developments (1965–1984)

 In 1974, Romania denied a Soviet request to build a railway from Odessa across eastern Romania to Varna.
 This broad-gauge railroad could have been used to transport major army units to Bulgaria.
-Romania opposed the use of its territory by foreign forces, and was the only Warsaw Pact member not to allow the stationing of foreign troops on its soil, Soviet or otherwise.
+Romania opposed the use of its territory by foreign forces, and with Bulgaria was one of the two Warsaw Pact members not to allow the stationing of foreign troops on its soil, Soviet or otherwise.
 Although Romania did participate in joint Warsaw Pact air and naval exercises, it did not allow such exercises on its own territory.
 In addition to not allowing Warsaw Pact maneuvers or Soviet bases in Romania, Ceaușescu ended Soviet indoctrination and training in the Romanian Army, and prevented Soviet officers from interfering in decisions of Romanian personnel.

 While remaining in the Warsaw Pact, Romania continued diverging from many Soviet international policies.
 It condemned the Soviet invasion of Afghanistan and was the only Warsaw Pact country to participate in the 1984 Summer Olympics in Los Angeles, boycotted by the rest of the Warsaw Pact in response to the U.S.-led boycott of the Moscow 1980 Summer Olympics.
 Romania was "aligned but independent".
-Soviet trade subsidies during 1960-1978 for the other five Warsaw Pact states ranged from $4.6 billion (Bulgaria) to $23.7 billion (East Germany).
+Soviet trade subsidies during 1960–1978 for the other five Warsaw Pact states ranged from $4.6 billion (Bulgaria) to $23.7 billion (East Germany).
 For Romania, Soviet trade subsidies during this period were negative, with a total of $0.5 billion paid in net implicit trade taxes.

 Romania's foreign policy during de-satellization

 While Romania and the USSR signed the Soviet-Romanian Treaty of Friendship, Co-operation and Mutual Assistance in 1970, Romania continued to pursue its independent policies.
 Romania remained neutral during the Sino-Soviet dispute and maintained friendly relations with China, recognized West Germany in January 1967, and did not break diplomatic relations with Israel after the Six-Day War.
 Romania also acted as one of the mediators in Egyptian-Israeli talks that led to the Camp David Accords, which the USSR opposed.
 When other Eastern Bloc countries severed diplomatic relations with Chile after the anti-communist coup there in September 1973, Romania refused to do so.

 In 1979, following the Soviet-backed Vietnamese invasion of Democratic Kampuchea, Romania became the first Warsaw Pact member to cast an anti-Soviet vote in the United Nations General Assembly.
 It also continued to recognize the Khmer Rouge as the legitimate representative of Cambodia in the UN (Romania was one of ten countries that had maintained an embassy in Cambodia during Pol Pot's reign).
-When the Soviet Union invaded Afghanistan, Romania abstained on a UN General Assembly resolution calling for the immediate and unconditional withdrawal of Soviet troops.
+When the Soviet Union invaded Afghanistan in 1979, Romania abstained on a UN General Assembly resolution calling for the immediate and unconditional withdrawal of Soviet troops.
 One month later, at a meeting of communist states in Sofia, Romania joined North Korea in refusing to endorse the invasion.